Updated on 08/20/2021

 Becoming a gestational surrogate is one of the most giving and selfless things that a woman can do for others.
-While it is a selfless act, we understand that surrogates should also be compensated for the emotional, physical, and literal labor pregnancy puts on their body.
-Because of this, one of the most-asked questions from women who are interested in becoming surrogate mothers is, “How much does a surrogate make?”
+While it is a selfless act, it’s important that surrogates (also known as gestational carriers) should also be compensated fairly for the emotional, physical, and literal labor that come with a surrogate pregnancy.
+Because of this, one of the most-asked questions from women who are interested in becoming surrogate mothers is, “How much are surrogates paid?”

 At RP, we understand the importance for surrogates – or gestational carriers – to be compensated fairly for the emotional, medical and physical sacrifices that come with a surrogate pregnancy.